 Legacies are typically a sister, daughter, or granddaughter of a woman who was in a National Panhellenic sorority.
 If this applies to you check with the national organization about a legacy form you can fill out prior to recruitment.
 Being a legacy does not mean you have to join the chapter or chapter(s) at which you are a legacy - this process is about you and where you feel the most at home!

 Do I need letters of recommendation?
 Where do I get them?

 Letters of recommendation are appreciated by many chapters, but they're by no means necessary.
-If someone you're close with is a member or alumna of any of the chapters participating in formal recruitment (on this campus or any other campus), feel free to ask them to write a letter of recommendation for you.
+If someone you're close with is a member or alumna of any of the chapters participating in Primary Recruitment (on this campus or any other campus), feel free to ask them to write a letter of recommendation for you.
 Instructions can be found on the websites of each international headquarters website.
 While each chapter treats letters of recommendation differently, if you've truly found your home on campus, a letter of recommendation won't be the make or break decision.